 Important Note: Most pH test strips being sold for kombucha tea and mold testing use have a range from 1-14 pH.
-While these test strips will work, their range is generally broad and can make reading a narrower range, between 2 and 4 pH, less accurate because the wide color range.
-Our strips are narrow ranged and makes reading the level against the color chat a breeze.
+While these test strips will work, their range is generally broad and can make reading a narrower range, between 2 and 4 pH, less accurate because of the wide color range.
+Our strips are narrow ranged and make reading the level against the color chat a breeze.

 Our kombucha pH test strips are different in that they provide a narrower pH range.
 This in turn, gives you a more accurate reading in between the 0 - 6 pH range.

-You can test your water kefir when you start a new batch to insure that enough lemon or acidic juice has been added.
+You can test your water kefir when you start a new batch to ensure that enough lemon or acidic juice has been added.
 Dairy type food cultures should be tested at the beginning and end of the cycle, to see if the pH level has dropped.

 Sample kombucha tea when a new batch of tea is made, to ensure that enough starter tea has been added and that the pH is below 4.0.
 Kombucha mushroom tea is ready to drink when the acid content is between 3.2 and 2.8 pH.
-If the tea is below 2.8 pH, then the tea is to acidic and should be diluted to the proper pH.
+If the tea is below 2.8 pH, then the tea is too acidic and should be diluted to the proper pH.

 Each package contains a 15-foot roll of pH test paper and matching color chart.
 Provides for approximately 1000 tests.
-Order this simple tool to take the guess work out of brewing your kombucha tea and to provide an extra step of safety to your brewing process and culturing.
+Order this simple tool to take the guesswork out of brewing your kombucha tea and to provide an extra step of safety to your brewing process and culturing.